-Shekar Dattatri’s lifelong involvement with wildlife began in 1976, when, at the age of 13, he joined the famous Madras Snake Park as a student-volunteer.
+Shekar Dattatri’s lifelong fascination with wildlife began at the age of 13, when he joined the famous Madras Snake Park as a student-volunteer.
 This led to nature photography and, subsequently, to filmmaking.
 His first film, ‘A Cooperative for Snake Catchers’, won the National Award in 1987 for Best Scientific Film.
 His next two documentaries, 'Seeds of Hope', and 'Silent Valley - An Indian Rainforest' were also National Award winners.

 ‘Silent Valley', completed in 1991, also won several international awards, including a Special Jury Award at the Jackson Hole Wildlife Film Festival in America, a top honor at the Sondrio International Film Festival on Parks and Protected Areas and Best Nature Film Award at the Tokyo Earthvision Festival.
-The same year, he was awarded an Inlaks Scholarship to spend eight months in the United Kingdom, working with Oxford Scientific Films, a pioneering company renowned for producing highly innovative natural history and science programmes for television.
+The same year, he was awarded an Inlaks Scholarship to spend eight months working with Oxford Scientific Films in the UK – at the time, one the foremost companies in the world producing natural history and science programmes for television.

 Since then, Shekar has worked with some of the world’s leading broadcasters of wildlife programmes, including the Discovery Channel, National Geographic, and the BBC Natural History Unit.
 Some of his films as a producer/cameraman include, ‘The Good Snake’, ‘Nagarahole – Tales from An Indian Jungle’, ‘Monsoon – India’s God of Life’, and ‘The Ridley’s Last Stand’.
 In 1998, the UK trade magazine, Television Business International, rated him as one of the top ten rising stars of wildlife filmmaking in the world.
 He has also served on the final juries of several prestigious wildlife and environmental film festivals, including Wildscreen, UK, the Sondrio film festival on Parks and Protected Areas, Italy, the Japan Wildlife Film Festival, and the international section of the Vatavaran Wildlife and Environment Film Festival, India.

-In 2004 he won a Rolex Award for Enterprise for his work in conservation filmmaking, and, in 2008, the Edberg Award, conferred by the Rolf Edberg Foundation in Sweden.
-From 2007 to 2010 he was a Member of the National Board for Wildlife, a high level advisory body to the Government of India.
-He is co-founder of Conservation India, an online portal to enable conservation action.
+In 2004 he won a Rolex Award for Enterprise for his work in conservation filmmaking.
+In 2008 he won the Edberg Award, conferred by the Edberg Foundation in Sweden.
+From 2007 to 2010 he was a Member of the National Board for Wildlife, a high level advisory body of the Government of India.
+He is the co-founder of Conservation India, an online portal to enable conservation action.